joerg-pfruender/joerg-pfruender.github.io/_posts/2023-02-13-localstack_and_secretsmanager_samples.md

 I had written about localstack in some blog posts before, see [Testing with SNS/SQS using Localstack in Docker](/software/docker/microservices/testing/2020/01/25/Localstack_in_Docker.html).

 [Localstack&#8599;](https://localstack.cloud/) ([Github&#8599;](https://github.com/localstack/localstack))
-Is a service for faking Amazon AWS services for testing.
+is a service for faking Amazon AWS services for testing.

 You do not need to install it on your machine, there is a docker image available on [Docker Hub&#8599;](https://hub.docker.com/r/localstack/localstack/).